orxfun/orx-parallel/docs/using_wasm.md

 There are two good patterns.

-### Pattern A: Fixed runtime + fixed computation threads
+### Pattern A: Fixed runtime + default per-run threads

-Good for simple demos.
+This is a good fit for simple demos.

 - initialize runtime with fixed thread count, say `N`,
 - run parallel operations with defaults.